SrijaChowdary27/testcase_generating_app/README.md

 - Run the app directly with `python run.py` while developing.
 - Use the existing `test.db` file for persistence; back it up before destructive testing.

+## Frontend Interface

+This project includes a **dedicated frontend** built using [Streamlit](https://streamlitte repository.

+**Frontend Repository**: [Testcases Generator UI](https://github.com/your-username/frontendrface for interacting with the test case generation bot, including:

+- Inputting user stories
+- Viewing generated test cases
+- Managing history (download/delete)
+- Switching between AI models (OpenAI/Gemini)

+> Ensure both the backend and frontend are properly configured if you're deploying them together.
+You may need to set up API endpoints or shared storage depending on your architecture.
+``